wavefrontshaping/pyMMF/README.md

 ## What is it?

 **pyMMF** is a simple module that allows finding the propagating modes of multimode fibers with arbitrary index profiles and simulates the transmission matrix for a given length.
-The solver can also take into account the curvature of the fiber.
+The solver can also take into account the curvature of the fiber (experimental).
-This code is not designed to compete with commercially available software in term of accuracy of the mode profiles/propagation constants, it aims at quickly simulating realistic transmission matrices of short sections of fiber.
+This code is not designed to compete with commercially available software in term of accuracy of the mode profiles/propagation constants or speed, it aims at quickly simulating realistic transmission matrices of short sections of fiber.

 ## Citing the code